What a Failed RAID 5 Rebuild Means

 Why Large-Drive Rebuilds Fail

-Rebuilding a degraded high-capacity RAID 5 array places extreme, sustained I/O load on the remaining aging drives.
-This intensive read operation drastically increases the risk of a secondary mechanical failure or encountering an unforeseen latent sector error before the parity calculation can complete.
+Rebuilding a degraded high-capacity RAID 5 array places sustained I/O load on the remaining aging drives.
+This intensive read operation increases the risk of a secondary mechanical failure or encountering a latent sector error before the parity calculation can complete.

 - 1.A RAID 5 rebuild reads every sector of every surviving drive to regenerate the failed drive's data.